- Prep time 30 minutes

 warmed whole milk

-salt and pepper to taste
+Kosher salt and freshly ground pepper

-baby spinach cleaned
+baby spinach, cleaned

-handful toasted breadcrumbs to coat pan(s)
+toasted breadcrumbs, to coat the pan(s)

-Butter your baking pans, cocottes, ramekins or whatever you like to use.
-Sprinkle bottom with bread crumbs, place spinach as bottom layer, add the bacon bits and tomatoes, spoon 3 heaping tbs of béchamel in each baking dish on top of spinach, bacon and tomatoes.
-Create a well and gently nestle an egg in each well and spoon some more béchamel around the eggs.
+- Butter the baking pans, cocottes, ramekins, or whatever you like to use.
+Sprinkle the bottom with the breadcrumbs.
+Arrange the spinach as the bottom layer, then add the bacon bits and tomatoes.
+Spoon 3 heaping tablespoons of the béchamel into each baking dish.
+Create a well in the center and gently nestle an egg in each well.
+Spoon some more béchamel around the eggs.

 - Place the baking dishes on a baking sheet.
 Bake for about 10 minutes, until the eggs are barely set.
 If you don't like runny eggs, bake for 12 minutes instead of 10.